bsarikaya/sensing/sensps.md

 security considerations including the area of authentication and documents their specific security challenges, threat models, and possible mitigations.
+Also the OAuth [RFC6749] protocol is referred to which extends traditional client-server authentication by providing a third party client with a token instead of allowing it to use the resource owner's credentials to access protected resources while such token resembles a different set of credentials than those of the resource owner.
 [to be continued]

 # Hardware IoT Authentication Problem {#nextgen}